ariadne-cps/ariadne/README.md

 ### What is this repository for? ###

-* Quick summary
+* This repository contains the main development fork.
-* The latest semi-stable version is internal_release-0.6.0.
-For a more stable version with a less sophisticated user interface, see the *stable* repository
+* The latest semi-stable tagged version is internal_release-0.6.0.
+However, the code in the master branch should always be usable.

-### Installation ###
+* For a more stable version with a less sophisticated user interface, see the *stable* repository

 ### Installation ###